-New-energy vehicles (NEVs) includes hybrids, battery electric vehicles (EVs) and fuel-cell vehicles.
+New-energy vehicles (NEVs) include hybrids, battery electric vehicles (EVs) and fuel cell vehicles.

-Minister of Trade, Industry and Competition Ebrahim Patel said in his budget vote on Tuesday that his department was seeking public comment on the document, with the aim to finalise the strategy within 90 days.
+Trade, Industry and Competition Minister Ebrahim Patel said in his Budget Vote speech last week that his department was seeking public comment on the document, with the aim to finalise the strategy within 90 days.

-In a media briefing that followed his budget speech, he noted that it was important that South Africa didn’t “simply become a market for EVs produced elsewhere in the world, relegating our car-making to internal combustion engines (ICEs).
+In a media briefing that followed his Budget Vote speech, he noted that it was important that South Africa did not “simply become a market for EVs produced elsewhere in the world, relegating our car making to internal combustion engines (ICEs).

 “Then, as the world shifts more and more to EVs, we are left with stranded assets in the form of large assembly plant capacity that has not been adjusted to EVs.

-“It is quite important to us to get the production side ready.”
+“It is quite important for us to get the production side ready.”

-Patel added that it was also necessary to “step up efforts to build full EVs in South Africa”, in order to maintain the local industry’s capacity to export to key markets, such as the European Union (EU) and UK, both of which have set new targets and deadlines to reduce the number of fossil-fuel reliant vehicles on their roads.
+Patel added that it was also necessary to “step up efforts to build full EVs in South Africa” and to maintain the local industry’s capacity to export to key markets, such as the European Union (EU) and the UK, both of which have set new targets and deadlines to reduce the number of fossil-fuel-reliant vehicles on their roads.

-The global forecast is for NEV passenger car sales to exceed those of ICE passenger cars by 2038.
+The global forecast is for NEV passenger-car sales to exceed ICE passenger car sales by 2038.

-Of significance to the South African automotive industry, however, is the forecast that 40% of new vehicles sales in Europe will be EVs by 2030, and for this number to increase to 80% by 2040.
+Of significance to the South African automotive industry, however, is the forecast that 40% of new-vehicle sales in Europe would be EVs by 2030, with this number expected to increase to 80% by 2040.

-The Draft Green Paper, therefore, looks at ways of expanding the support provided to vehicle and components makers under government’s Automotive Production and Development Programme (APDP), in order to kickstart the production of EVs.
+The Draft Green Paper, therefore, looks at ways of expanding the support provided to vehicle and components makers under government’s Automotive Production and Development Programme (APDP), to kick-start the production of EVs.